 — The SNP (@theSNP) March 9, 2021

-Labour has again made it clear that those who support independence are not welcome in the Labour party – after Hollie Cameron, a Labour Holyrood candidate for Glasgow Kelvin, has been removed for simply saying that “Labour respects the right” to have a referendum.
+During the 2021 election, Labour has again made it clear that those who support independence are not welcome in the party – after Hollie Cameron, a Labour Holyrood candidate for Glasgow Kelvin, has been removed for simply saying that “Labour respects the right” to have a referendum.

 🔎 In 2016, the SNP increased its constituency vote, but we lost our majority and ended up with less pro-independence seats.
 It was the list vote that got the SNP over the majority line in 2011.